ebook: Pasta, pizza, and Pinocchio: Questions and Answers about the Church of the Nazarene in Italy (part 4)

 Even the names of the cars have changed.
 Recently, in one city, someone was pointing out their house to me.
 "It's the one over there with the aspen in front," she said.

 "Hmmmm.
 I really can't tell the trees apart too well in the winter," I replied.
 Then I heard a snicker.
-I turned around and she laughingly told me hers was the house with the Dodge Aspen in front.
+I turned around and she laughingly told me her house had a Dodge Aspen sitting in front.

 Who makes up your deputation schedule?
 Does the department tell you where to go?